Moped: Safety

 Safely riding a moped mostly requires the same considerations as safely riding a motorcycle.
 However the lower speeds reduce some dangers and increase others.
 The biggest danger is that other traffic may not notice the presence of a moped; bright clothes and reflective fittings help.
 Drivers may even see the moped, recognize it as harmless to them and simply forget it is there, pulling out of side-turnings into its path.
 Similarly, a car approaching a moped from behind will approach it more quickly than the driver expects, and the driver's attention may be more attuned to other automobile traffic rather than the moped, increasing the likelihood of an accident.
 This is a particular problem for mopeds used on high-speed roads where they may not be intended to travel.

-Mopeds are often illegally tuned for higher speeds, powers or engine displacements than allowed.
-For this to be legal, such vehicles should be re-registered as motorcycles, and their driver's license requirements, taxes, insurance costs, and minimum driver age would be higher.
+Mopeds are often tuned for higher speeds, powers or engine displacements.
+For this to be legally allowed in most jurisdictions, such vehicles should be re-registered as motorcycles, and their driver's license requirements, taxes, insurance costs, and minimum driver age may be higher.
 A tuned vehicle, not designed for higher speeds, is not as safe as a purpose-designed motorcycle.
 A survey of Finnish high school vocational and gymnasium students found that 80% and 70% of their respective mopeds were tuned.
 Only 10% of trade school students had a moped that conformed to legislation.
-The average maximum speed was 72 km/h, far higher than the legally allowable 45 km/h.
+The average maximum speed was 72 km/h (45 mph), far higher than the legally allowable 45 km/h (28 mph).
 Another study reported that of school-age moped owners, 50% of boys and 15% of girls have an illegally tuned moped.